mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 failure.
 The possible codes are listed below:

 * UNKNOWN_ERROR (0x0): An unknown error occurred when joining the tunneling session.
-QUIC tunnel peers SHOULD use more specific error codes when applicable.
+QUIC tunnel endpoints SHOULD use more specific error codes when applicable.
 * UNKNOWN_SESSION_ID (0x1): The Session ID used in the Join Session TLV is not a valid ID.
 It was not issued in a Session ID TLV or refers to an expired